benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-15-generic-unification-with-sawmill.md

 Binding Single Variables & the Occurs Check
 -------------------------------------------

-Let's start filling in `Unify`.
+Time to fill in the body of `Unify`.
 Let's start with step 2 of the algorithm: what to do when either of the input terms is a variable.

 ```csharp
 public static ImmutableDictionary<string, T> Unify<T>(this T left, T right) where T : IUnifiable<T>